Samnaun: Geography

 Until 2017 it was part of the Ramosch sub-district, of the Inn district, after 2017 it was part of the Engiadina Bassa/Val Müstair Region.
 It is located in a left side valley of the Engadin valley, at an elevation of 1700–1840 m.
 It consists of five village sections; Compatsch, Laret, Plan (Plaun), Ravaisch and Samnaun.

-In the 19th century, Samnaun could only be reached by road from Spiss in Austria.
+In the 19th century, Samnaun could be reached by road only from Spiss in Austria.
 Thus Samnaun was excluded from the Swiss Customs Area.
 It retains a privileged 'duty-free' status, albeit not without controversy, in the twenty-first century.
 The exception was maintained even after a road was built in 1905 linking Samnaun to Martina, at the most eastern point of the Lower Engadine.
-In winters with exceptionally heavy snowfall that blocks the road, Samnaun at times can only be reached via Austria.
+In winters with exceptionally heavy snowfall that blocks the road, Samnaun at times can be reached only via Austria.

 Tourism

 Samnaun shares a ski resort with the municipality of Ischgl in Tyrol, Austria.

 The Silvretta Arena Samnaun / Ischgl ski area (located 1400–2875 m above sea level) has about 238 km of slopes.
 The ski resort has 44 ski lifts and cable cars as well as the world's first double-decker cable car with a capacity of 180 people.

+Samnaun hosts a Santa Claus event each year since 2001.